noawe-boi/NoahsObsidianSync/Lion Activity.md

+1. What are the 5 biggest problems in India
-1. Unemployment,poverty, starvation, illiteracy, rape, girl-baby mortality
+- Unemployment, poverty, starvation, illiteracy, rape, girl-baby mortality